 - Any member of staff.

 - Any academy within our trust.

+- vithin our trust.
+Our trus

 - Any local governing board of our trust.

 - Individual trustees or the board of trustees.

 - Our trust as a whole.

-It is designed to ensure that our trust's complaints procedure is straightforward, impartial, non-adversarial, allows a full and fair investigation, respects confidentiality and delivers an effective response and appropriate redress.
+It is designed to ensure that our complaints procedure is straightforward, impartial, non-adversarial, allows a full and fair investigation, respects confidentiality and delivers an effective response and appropriate redress.
 This policy outlines the procedure that the complainant and academies within the trust will follow.
 Once a complaint has been made, it can be resolved or withdrawn at any stage.